manwar/python-guide/unit-testing.md

 The above `setup_function()` and `teardown_function()` gets executed for each unit test function.

 Let's check the result by using the command `pytest -v -s`.

 The `-v` switch we used earlier also is for running test in `verbose` mode.

-And the `-s` swith is to allow dump print to the console.
+And the `-s` switch is to allow dump print to the console.

       test_xunit.py::test_1
       setup test_1